Explicit Acyclic Models and (Co)Chain Operations: Contractions and Chain Homotopies

+{\bf Join Homotopies Sometimes Determine Recursive Homotopies.} One can ask when does the join homotopy agree with the recursive standard procedure homotopy?
+The answer is provided by the uniqueness theorem Proposition 9.0 for the standard procedure homotopy stated earlier in this section.

+\begin{prop} If $\phi : N_*(X) \to N_*(EG)$ is the standard procedure chain map constructed using a simplex basis of $N_*(X)$ and the contraction of $N_*(EG)$, and if $\phi$ maps all front faces of basis simplices of $N_*(X)$ to sums of basis simplices of $N_*(EG)$, then the join homotopy $J$ of Proposition \ref{9.1} from $\phi$ to $\phi_1$ is the standard procedure homotopy $H$.\\

+More generally, the recursive homotopy $H$ between two chain maps $\phi_1$ and $\phi_2$ is the difference $H = J_2 - J_1$, where $J_i$ is the join ($=$ recursive) homotopy from $\phi$ to $\phi_i$, where $\phi$ is the standard procedure chain map. \end{prop} \begin{proof}The reason is, the joins of basis simplices in $N_*(EG)$ with other simplices are basis simplices, hence in $Image(h_G)$.
+Note the hypothesis holds if front faces of basis simplices of $X$ are themselves basis simplices, since $\phi$ is assumed to be a standard procedure map.\\

-To reverse the order of $\phi_0$ and $\phi_1$, one can either replace $J$ by $-J$, or reverse the roles of the $\phi_i$ in the formula of 9.1.
+The second statement is obvious from the definition of the recursive homotopies at the beginning of this section. \end{proof} In general, to reverse the order of $\phi_0$ and $\phi_1$, one can either replace $H$ by $-H$, or $J$ by $-J$, or reverse the roles of the $\phi_i$ in the formula of 9.1.
 These give different homotopies.
 Since one of our themes is to single out preferred choices of chain maps, the same goal should apply to chain homotopies.
-Therefore, the join method of Proposition \ref{19.1} is suspect unless one of $\phi_0, \phi_1$ is the preferred chain map.
-In our examples above and below, it does seem to be the case that one of the chain maps $\phi_i$ is the standard procedure map.
-So the join homotopy method sometimes finds closed formulas for recursively defined homotopies. $ $ \end{rem}
+Therefore, the join method of Proposition \ref{9.1} is suspect unless one of $\phi_0, \phi_1$ is the preferred chain map.
+In some of our examples above and below, it does seem to be the case that one of the chain maps $\phi_i$ is the standard procedure map.
+But in any case, the second statement of the Proposition may apply. \\